For any type of business — small or large, B2B or B2C — your website is your greatest digital marketing tool.

 The best business website designs follow similar practices even if they have different goals.
 First and foremost, the best websites are user-focused and intent on making sure the user experience is the priority.
 From clear calls-to-action (CTAs) to dynamic design elements to easy navigation, business websites designed with the customer in mind are typically the most effective and can even increase conversion rates by up to 400%.

-Another sign of successful website design is that there’s a clear message the moment you visit the site.
+Another sign of great website design is that there’s a clear message the moment you visit the site.
 Website visitors should immediately get a sense for what your company does and who the intended audience is.
-Without a clear goal, your design risks confusing visitors, who might immediately leave the website.
+Without a clear goal, your design risks confusing potential clients, who might immediately leave the website.

 Whether you’re starting from scratch or undergoing a website redesign, here are eight examples of some of the best business website designs to inspire your own company website: